Creating Searches

 field when applying the filter.
 This may not always be desirable, such as uploading historical data from a database.
 To change the date field used when applying the Timeframe, simply click the icon on the left of the timeframe box and select the alternate field you wish to use.

-If you need exact control over the timeframe and/or time zone used in a search, select a timeframe of All Time
+If you need exact control over the Timeframe and/or time zone used in a search, select a Timeframe of All Time

 and add one or more filters on a date/time field in your search.
 These filters accept ISO-8601 timestamps, for example: